-I'd like to decide on my career and salary myself if possible.
+I'd love to decide on my career as well as salary myself if possible.

-I enjoy taking time out for myself occasionally.
+I love taking time out for myself occasionally.

-I feel unhappy after prolonged periods of stress.
+I feel very unhappy after prolonged periods of stress.

 Yes, very often.